 Preparing Your Child for Visits to the Doctor

-When they know they're "going to the doctor," many kids worry a bit about the visit.
+When they know they're "going to the doctor," kids might wonder or even worry about the visit.
 Whether they're going to see their primary care doctor for a routine checkup or a specialist for a problem, kids might have fears or even feel guilty.

-Some of these feelings surface easily, so that kids can talk about them.
+Some of these feelings come up easily, so that kids can talk about them.
 Others are kept secret.
 Here's how to help your child talk about and overcome any worries.

 What Worries Do Kids Have About Medical Exams?